NiteeshPutla/CRUD-BC/README.md

 # CRUD Project

 This project demonstrates create,read,update,delete in solidity.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: